jackokring/thing/README.md

-# Thing Minecraft Module 1.21.10
+# The Thing Minecraft Fabric Mod for 1.21.10

 A Minecraft Fabric Mod (Open JDK Java 21 recommended).
 Getting back into modding Minecraft is fun.
 I wonder how the redundancy of `yarn` will go (has gone) now that Mojang has committed to release the source